abdelrahman-elkady/se-tutorial/README.md

     - How to use the terminal.
     - How to open a simple webpage in the browser.
 2. [Node and mongodb](./lab-2.md)
-    - Get stareted with mongodb
+    - Get started with mongodb
     - Get stared with node
         - Function Callbacks
         - Modules